-The WNRCD is committed to providing agricultural producers with the technical, financial, and educational resources they need to be exceptional stewards of the Vermont landscape.
-When the WNRCD first came into being, it was predominantly concerned with soil erosion and water quality on farm land.
-Over 75 years later, agricultural assistance is still one of our core programmatic areas.
+We provide farmers with the technical, financial, and educational resources they need to be good stewards of the Vermont landscape.
 Through voluntary programming and targeted outreach, WNRCD provides technical and financial assistance to agricultural producers who are interested in implementing sound conservation practices.
 Our close connection with the Natural Resources Conservation Service (NRCS), the Agency of Agriculture, Food, and Markets, and UVM Extension allows us to lay out a variety of options and pinpoint specific programs that may be of interest to farmers,based on their specific concern or needs.

 Aerator Rental Program